shreyashankar/planner/README.md

 - ImportError no pytz: pip install pytz
 - ImportError no dateutil-parser: pip install python-dateutil

+Credits to Valerie Ding for extra Windows instructions.

 ## Run python program
 Download the contents in this folder as a zip file.
 Navigate to the folder you downloaded to in Terminal or Command Prompt: